Ceri Lloyd-Hughes is a solicitor working in our London office, specialising in claims against the state.

 Judicial reviews

-Securing important improvements and greater safeguards in national and local strip searching policies for women’s prisons.
+Securing important improvements and greater safeguards in national and local strip-searching policies for women’s prisons which breached human rights.

-A judicial review against the Ministry of Justice for breaches of their data protection duties in relation to the processing, storage and restriction of body-worn video (BWV) footage of strip searches of three prisoners at a women’s prison.
-The outcome was that the footage was held more securely and could only be used for the linked civil claim for damages, the prison’s BWV storage system was overhauled, and it was admitted that it had been unlawful to film the searches and keep the footage.
+A judicial review against the Ministry of Justice for breaches of their data protection duties in relation to the processing, storage and restriction of body-worn video (BWV) footage of strip searches of two women and a trans man in prison.
+The outcome was an admission that it had been unlawful to film the searches and keep the footage, more secure storage of the footage, and restriction of its use purely for the linked claim for damages, and an overhaul of the prison’s BWV storage system.

 Successful challenges to decisions by the Legal Aid Agency.